Tamote Shinpin Shwegugyi Temple

 The Tamote Shinpin Shwegugyi Temple (တမုတ်ရှင်ပင်ရွှေဂူကြီးဘုရား) is a Buddhist temple in Kyaukse, Mandalay Region, Myanmar.
 It was originally built by King Anawrahta of Pagan, and the second storey added by King Narapatisithu, and both were encased inside a huge stupa built by King Uzana of the Pinya dynasty.
 It was one of nine pagodas outside the ancient city that denoted the extent of the Bagan Empire.
-The temple had a pagoda on top was discovered to be hiding another pagoda inside, which in turn encased a two-storey temple.
+The pagoda on top of the temple was discovered to be hiding another pagoda inside, which in turn encased a two-storey temple.

 Location

-The temple is located about northwest of Kyaukse on the road leading to the town of Tada-U. It is near Kyaung Pangon and Nyaung Pin Sauk villages.
+The temple is located northwest of Kyaukse on the road leading to the town of Tada-U. It is near Kyaung Pangon and Nyaung Pin Sauk villages.